LedgerStaker/Programming-project/README.md

 # Programming project #1: BATTLE SHIP
-OOP solution for a random based game of trying to hit the opponent's ships By Ledger
+OOP solution for a one player game of trying to shoot the enemys ship By Ledger

 ## GUI Image #1: (Start screen)